Cleveland: Geography

-According to the U.S. Census Bureau, the city has a total area of 82.47 sqmi, of which 77.70 sqmi is land and 4.77 sqmi is water.
-The shore of Lake Erie is 569 ft above sea level; however, the city lies on a series of irregular bluffs lying roughly parallel to the lake.
-In Cleveland these bluffs are cut principally by the Cuyahoga River, Big Creek, and Euclid Creek.
+Cleveland has a total area of 82.47 sqmi, of which 77.70 sqmi is land and 4.77 sqmi is water.
+The shore of Lake Erie is 569 ft above sea level; the city lies on a series of irregular bluffs lying roughly parallel to the lake.
+In Cleveland, these bluffs are cut principally by the Cuyahoga River, Big Creek, and Euclid Creek.

 The land rises quickly from the lake shore elevation of 569 feet.
 Public Square, less than 1 mi inland, sits at an elevation of 650 ft, and Hopkins Airport, 5 mi inland from the lake, is at an elevation of 791 ft.

 Cleveland borders several inner-ring and streetcar suburbs.
 To the west, it borders Lakewood, Rocky River, and Fairview Park, and to the east, it borders Shaker Heights, Cleveland Heights, South Euclid, and East Cleveland.
 To the southwest, it borders Linndale, Brooklyn, Parma, and Brook Park.
 To the south, the city borders Newburgh Heights, Cuyahoga Heights, and Brooklyn Heights and to the southeast, it borders Warrensville Heights, Maple Heights, and Garfield Heights.
 To the northeast, along the shore of Lake Erie, Cleveland borders Bratenahl and Euclid.

 Architecture

-Cleveland's downtown architecture is diverse.
-Many of the city's government and civic buildings, including City Hall, the Cuyahoga County Courthouse, the Cleveland Public Library, and Public Auditorium, are clustered around the open Cleveland Mall and share a common neoclassical architecture.
+Many of Cleveland's government and civic buildings, including City Hall, the Cuyahoga County Courthouse, the Cleveland Public Library, and Public Auditorium, are clustered around the open Cleveland Mall and share a common neoclassical architecture.
 They were built in the early 20th century as the result of the 1903 Group Plan.
-They constitute one of the most complete examples of City Beautiful design in the U.S.
+They constitute one of the most complete examples of City Beautiful design.
 Completed in 1927 and dedicated in 1930 as part of the Cleveland Union Terminal complex, the Terminal Tower is a prototypical Beaux-Arts skyscraper.
 It was the tallest building in North America outside New York City until 1964 and the tallest in the city until 1991.
 Key Tower (the tallest building in Ohio) and 200 Public Square combine elements of Art Deco architecture with postmodern designs.
-The city's latest major skyscraper – the Sherwin-Williams Headquarters – was completed in 2024.

-Running east from Public Square through University Circle is Euclid Avenue, which was known as "Millionaires' Row" for its prestige and elegance as a residential street.
-In the late 1880s, writer Bayard Taylor described it as "the most beautiful street in the world."

 Nicknamed Cleveland's "Crystal Palace", the five-story Cleveland Arcade (also known as the Old Arcade) was built in 1890 and renovated in 2001 as a Hyatt Regency Hotel.
-Another major architectural landmark, the Cleveland Trust Company Building, was completed in 1907 and renovated in 2015 as a downtown Heinen's supermarket.
-Cleveland's historic ecclesiastical architecture includes the Presbyterian Old Stone Church, the onion-domed St. Theodosius Russian Orthodox Cathedral, and the Roman Catholic Cathedral of St. John the Evangelist along with several other ethnically inspired Catholic churches.
+Another major landmark, the Cleveland Trust Company Building, was completed in 1907 and renovated in 2015.
+Cleveland's historic ecclesiastical architecture includes the Presbyterian Old Stone Church, the onion-domed St. Theodosius Russian Orthodox Cathedral, and the Roman Catholic Cathedral of St. John the Evangelist along with several ethnically inspired Catholic churches.